Complex Wavelet Mutual Information Loss: A Multi-Scale Loss Function for Semantic Segmentation: Experiment

-We utilized steerable pyramids with four decomposition levels and four orientations in all experiments.
-A regularization parameter of \(\lambda=0.1\) was applied in all CWMI experiments.
+We utilized steerable pyramids with four decomposition levels and four orientations in all experiments. \(N=4\) and \(K=4\) of the steerable pyramid decomposition and a regularization parameter of \(\lambda=0.1\) were determined by the ablation experiments, and applied in all CWMI experiments.
 For the implementation of Equation \ref{eq:10}, although PyTorch supports complex matrix calculations, our experiments indicated that its efficiency remains suboptimal.
 Consequently, we computed using their real representations, which are mathematically equivalent \cite{golub2013matrix}.
 To assess the significance of the complex steerable pyramid, we compared CWMI with a real-number-only variant (CWMI-Real), implemented according to Equations \ref{G real} and \ref{eq:9}.
-Adam optimizer with a StepLR scheduler (initial learning rate \(1 \times 10^{-4}\), decay rate 0.8, step size 10) was used, and models were trained for 50 epochs with a batch size of 10.
+Adam optimizer with a StepLR scheduler (initial learning rate \(1 \times 10^{-4}\), decay rate 0.8, step size 10) was used.
+U-Net and Attention U-Net models were trained for 50 epochs; VMUNet models were trained for 100 epochs due to their slower convergence.
+All models were trained with a batch size of 10.
 Early stopping based on mIoU was employed to select the best model.
-Training was conducted on an NVIDIA A100 GPU using the Google Colab runtime. \paragraph{Data Augmentation and Evaluation Metrics} Random flips and rotations were applied to all datasets to improve generalization.
+Training was conducted on an NVIDIA A100 GPU using the Google Colab runtime.

+\paragraph{Data Augmentation and Evaluation Metrics} Random flips and rotations were applied to all datasets to improve generalization.
 For SNEMI3D and MASS ROAD, images were randomly cropped to \(512 \times 512\), while for GlaS, images were cropped to \(448 \times 576\) to standardize input sizes.
 No cropping was performed for DRIVE due to its uniform image dimensions.

 Performance was evaluated using five metrics: mIoU and mDice for regional precision, variation of information (VI) \cite{nunez2013machine} and adjusted Rand index (ARI) \cite{vinh2009information} for clustering precision, and Hausdorff distance (HD) for boundary and topological accuracy.
 These metrics provide a comprehensive assessment of both regional overlap and structural fidelity.